DSXiangLi/DecryptPrompt/README.md

 - Large language models and the perils of their hallucinations
 - Woodpecker: Hallucination Correction for Multimodal Large Language Models
 - R-Tuning: Teaching Large Language Models to Refuse Unknown Questions
+- Do Language Models Know When They’re Hallucinating References?
+- LM vs LM: Detecting Factual Errors via Cross Examination
+- Truth-o-meter: Collaborating with llm in fighting its hallucinations
+- RARR: Researching and Revising What Language Models Say, Using Language Models

 ### 大模型评估（evaluation）
 - 事实性评估